-If you chose telegram 0, 1, 2, or 6, you do not have to make any other choices.
+If you choose any telegram other than 7, you do not have to make any other choices.

-If you chose telegram 3, 4, or 5, you are using feedback 1 on the drive.
+If you choose telegram 3, 4, or 5, you are using feedback 1 on the drive.

-If you chose telegram 11, 12, or 13, you are using feedback 2 on the drive.
+If you choose telegram 11, 12, or 13, you are using feedback 2 on the drive.

-If you use telegram 7, you must also define a list of IDNs for sending and receiving cyclic data.
+If you choose telegram 7, you must also define a list of IDNs for sending and receiving cyclic data.

-The MDT and AT buttons to the right of the MDT and AT description boxes are only active if telegram 7 is chosen.
+The MDT and AT buttons to the right of the MDT: and AT: description boxes are only active if telegram 7 is chosen.
 They include lists of IDNs from IDN 187 (AT) and IDN 188 (MDT).
 These come from the drive list that you uploaded from your drive.
 You click on an IDN in the list to add it to the description.
-You can click on an IDN in the description to remove it.
+You can click on a highlighted IDN in the list to remove it from the description.

-Note: When you are working with motion.lib, either select telegram 4 or telegram 7.
-If you chose 4, nothing further needs to be done.
+Note: When you are working with motion.lib, select either telegram 4 or telegram 7.
+If you choose 4, nothing further needs to be done.
 If you choose 7, IDN 47 (position read) must appear in the MDT description and IDN 51 for feedback 1 (IDN 53 for feedback 2) (position write) must appear in the AT description.
 You can then place additional IDNs in the description from the MDT/AT lists.